kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_01.md

 ```
 git commit -m "my new readme"

+git status

-git push origin master
+git push origin assignment

 go to the github web interface for your repo, refresh if needed, verify your changes made it.
+You may also make a pull request there and only select your instructor as a reviewer.
 ```